Rome Places to Visit

 The Colosseum in Rome

-The Colosseum is one of Rome’s top attractions and the city’s landmark
+The Colosseum is one of the best attractions in Rome and the city’s most famous landmark

 Admission